User Guide (Referrer)

 In the blue header bar, you will find a dropdown menu with links to Settings (for selecting language and activating fingerprint authentication) and the option to log out or quit the app.

-To Create A New Referral, you will need to complete the referral form, providing as much information as possible.
+To create a new referral, you will need to fill in and submit the referral form, providing as much information as possible.

-You will be asked to choose whether your referral relates to a specific patient or to a group of patients or is simply a Test case.
+You will be asked to choose whether your referral relates to a specific patient or to a group of patients.
+Note: Please select Test case if you are submitting a test referral.

 1. Case details such as your location and the name, age, gender and weight of the patient.
 (These fields are all optional and can be left blank if you don’t have the information.)